 EnScope will be released at WindEnergy Hamburg 2018 on the 28th of September during the session "Biodiversity, access and other siting issues," and further demonstrated upon request at Envision's booth.

-Envision is a leading digital energy company.
+About Envision: Envision is a leading digital energy company.
 Envision owns the world's largest Energy IoT Operating System, EnOS™, currently managing 100GW of energy assets globally.
 Integrating Sonnen, ChargePoint, AutoGrid, Bazefield and other leading technology companies, Envision is building a comprehensive global energy IoT and smart city ecosystem.

 Founded in 2007, the company's heritage is in the wind sector; today Envision is China's second largest wind turbine company and the sixth largest in the world.
 Headquartered in Shanghai, Envision has regional offices across Asia, Europe, North and South Americas and has established global R&D and engineering centres in Denmark, Germany, Singapore and the United States.